$0 Colorado Dispute Letter Starter Kit

 When the Playbook Is Enough

-• Requesting an initial evaluation: The playbook provides the exact letter that starts the AU's 60-calendar-day clock under ECEA Rule 4.02(3)(c)(ii).
+• Requesting an initial evaluation: The playbook provides the exact letter that starts the AU's response process under ECEA Rule 4.02(3)(c)(ii); the 60-calendar-day evaluation clock begins when the AU receives written consent.
 You don't need an advocate to send a letter — you need the right letter.

-• Demanding Prior Written Notice: When the team verbally denies your request but won't put it in writing, the playbook gives you the template that forces written documentation.
-This single letter often changes the conversation because it creates a paper trail the district can't later deny.
+• Requesting Prior Written Notice: When the team verbally denies your request but won't put it in writing, the playbook gives you a template requesting written documentation.
+This creates a paper trail of what the district said and what you asked it to document.

 • Filing a CDE state complaint: The playbook walks you through structuring the complaint — which ECEA rules to cite, how to organize your evidence, and what corrective actions to request.
-The CDE investigates and issues findings within 60 days regardless of whether you have an advocate.
+CDE issues a written decision within 60 calendar days, subject to permitted pauses or extensions, regardless of whether you have an advocate.

-• Requesting mediation: Colorado offers free mediation through the ESSU.
+• Requesting mediation: Colorado offers voluntary, confidential, free mediation through the CDE Office for Dispute Resolution within ESSU.
 The playbook covers opening statement preparation, evidence checklists, and negotiation strategy.
 Mediation doesn't require an advocate — it requires preparation.

-• Demanding compensatory education: When your child missed mandated services, the playbook provides a tracking system and demand letter that quantifies exactly what the district owes.
-Districts respond to documented minute-by-minute deficits.
+• Requesting compensatory education: When your child missed mandated services, the playbook provides a tracking system and request letter to document the missed services and support a request for compensatory education.

-If your dispute is at any of these stages, a playbook with Colorado-specific ECEA citations gives you the same legal leverage an advocate would use — because advocates aren't magic.
-They're citing the same statutes you'd be citing.
-The difference is whether you or they fill in the template.
+If your dispute is at any of these stages, a playbook with Colorado-specific ECEA citations helps you make structured, documented requests.
+An advocate may provide additional judgment, preparation, and representation; the difference is whether you or they fill in the template.

 When You Need a Professional Advocate